 —Colin Smith, Country manager, One World Network of Schools

-First, you may be nominated by your district chief or equivalent.
-If your district does not already have a partnership with Relay Leadership Programs, share and discuss this opportunity with your district/network leadership to secure approval to apply.
-See admissions criteria below for more information and direct any questions related to eligibility to the Managing Director of the Leverage Leadership Institute, Kathleen Sullivan at email@example.com.
+First, if your district does not already have a partnership with Relay Leadership Programs, share and discuss this opportunity with your district/network leadership to ensure their support of your application.
+See admissions criteria below for more information and direct any questions related to eligibility to the Managing Director of the Leverage Leadership Institute, Kathleen Sullivan at firstname.lastname@example.org

 Next, complete the Relay admissions application, which includes education and employment information.
 You'll also need to provide these materials:

 - Short essay

 The Leverage Leadership Institute is a selective fellowship opportunity for 25 leaders each year who are in the top 10% of schools in their local district or state and have led student outcomes and opportunities to double-digit gains.

 The fellowship is for current principals and principal supervisors who are already familiar with the levers of leadership, have implemented them in their school(s), and have demonstrated strong results.
 It is open to school leaders of all types of schools in all regions who meet the criteria.

 Unofficial transcripts and evidence of student results are required as part of the application.
 Please begin working on compiling your student achievement outcomes and requesting your unofficial transcript as soon as possible, as these can be the most time-consuming part of the application process.